Cyberpunk 2077 returning to PlayStation Store after six months

-After Cyberpunk 2077 was pulled from the PlayStation Network in December of last year following a terribly buggy launch, it seems the game is making its way back to PS4 Pro and PS5 gamers as soon as next week.
-Interestingly, Sony is recommending gamers not play the game on a base PS4 console.
+Sony pulled Cyberpunk 2077 from the PlayStation Store last December of last year following a terribly buggy launch, but it seems the game is coming back.
+Gamers should expect the game back soon as next week, though Sony is interestingly recommending gamers not play the game on a base PS4 console.

 Polygon reports that a regulatory disclosure by developer CD Projekt Red states that Cyberpunk 2077 will be reinstated on the PlayStation Store on June 21.
-In a statement to Polygon, Sony confirmed the return, but recommends gamers play the game on either a PS4 Pro or PS5 system as the game will run into performance issues on older hardware.
+In a statement to Polygon, Sony confirmed the return, but recommended gamers play the game on either a PS4 Pro and PS5 system as the game will run into performance issues on older hardware.

 - These are the best PS5 games available right now